 - 1. All the code you have written. - 2.
-The neural network you have trained in part VII in .mat format. - 3.
-Commented results of the average confusion matrices on the clean and noisy dataset together with the average classification rate and recall, precision and F1 measures per class (part VI). - 4.
+The neural network you have trained in part VI in .mat format. - 3.
+Commented results of the average confusion matrices on the clean and noisy dataset together with the average classification rate and recall, precision and F1 measures per class (part VII). - 4.
 Brief summary of implementation details (e.g., how you performed cross-validation, how you classified each example based on the 6 outputs, anything that you think it is important in your system implementation); - 5.
 Answers to the questions above.

 HINT: Make sure that you save your results and the predictions of your classifiers for each fold!
-You will need to use them again for the completion of Assignment 4!

-d) Grading scheme
+d) Grading scheme (67%)

-Group Grade = 0.75 Report content + 0.15 Code Performance + 0.1 Report quality
+Final Grade = 0.75\ Report content + 0.15\ Code Performance + 0.1\ Report quality